 Always do the right thing!

-In July 2015 the children of class 3 wrote their Promise to the School in response to the School Mission Statement.
+In March 2022 the children in Year 4 and 5 wrote their Promise to the School in response to the School Mission Statement.
 This is the Wherwell Way......

 We promise to be kind and friendly to other people and to respect them otherwise we will not have any friends.